davidmogar/redhat/README.md

 * Validate the syntax of the Ansible playbooks.
 For this, the master branch of the ansible-lint action is used.
 Tags `v4.1.0` and `v4.1.0.post0` are broken and undocumented at the moment of writing this document.
 * Test the Ansible playbook and ensure the changes to the repository don't break the deployment.

+The workflow uses `ubuntu-latest` as it's the only Linux distrubution available.

 ### Pytest

 As requested, I used Pytest to validate the correct deployment of the site.
 This test checks for: